Austin Meadows Player Props: Tigers vs. Rays

 - The Rays allowed 172 total home runs last season (1.1 per game) to rank 15th in baseball.

-- Eflin makes his first start of the season for the Rays.
+- Springs will start for the Rays, his first of the season.

-- The 28-year-old righty last appeared Sunday, Nov.
-6 against the Houston Astros, when he came on in relief and went one scoreless inning.
+- In his last appearance on Tuesday, Oct.
+4, the 30-year-old left-hander, started and went three innings against the Boston Red Sox.

 © 2023 Data Skrive.
 All rights reserved.